-Ms. Melançon has successfully defended on appeal multi-million dollar verdicts on behalf of plaintiffs who were afflicted with asbestos-related diseases.
-She has prevailed on appeals in several intermediate and supreme state courts, and in 2008 she argued a case before the Louisiana Supreme Court, whose opinion remains one of the most cited and relied-upon rulings on asbestos in that state.
+Ms. Melançon has successfully defended on appeal several multi-million dollar verdicts on behalf of plaintiffs who were afflicted with asbestos-related diseases.
+She has prevailed on appeals in supreme and intermediate courts across the country, and in 2008 she argued a case before the Louisiana Supreme Court, whose opinion remains one of the most cited and relied-upon rulings on asbestos in that state.

 Ms. Melançon was among a team of lawyers who received the 2006 “Trial Lawyer of the Year” award from Trial Lawyers for Public Justice for her work seeking redress for more than 1600 residents who were injured by contaminated groundwater in Tucson, Arizona.
 She has been named a “Rising Star of Texas Law” by Texas Super Lawyers and Texas Monthly magazine, a distinction awarded to less than 5% of Texas lawyers under the age of 40.